Traditional river cruise paddle steamer sailing through lush green waterways in Barisal, Bangladesh.

 Your final heritage stop is the beautiful Goaldi Mosque, one of the oldest surviving Sultanate-era mosques in Bangladesh.
 Modest in scale but rich in history, it provides a fitting final moment of reflection.

 By late afternoon, you return to Dhaka.
-The capital feels familiar once again—but now you understand what lies beyond its crowded streets: a vast delta of floating markets, forgotten kingdoms, sacred monuments, and river communities whose stories continue to flow through the waterways of Bangladesh.
+The capital feels familiar once again—but now you understand what lies beyond its crowded streets: a vast delta of floating markets, forgotten kingdoms, sacred monuments, and river communities whose stories continue to flow through Bangladesh’s waterways.

 🚐 Custom Tour?
 Solo, groups & families — contact us for a personalised quote.